 Email people, not places This starts with finding the right person to email in the first place.
 A compelling, well-crafted email sent to the wrong person is as ineffective as a badly-put-together email sent to the right person.

-While most studios or agencies have a general ‘hell[email protected]’ email address, you stand a higher chance of getting a reply if you pinpoint a specific person.
+While most studios or agencies have a general ‘[email protected]’ email address, you stand a higher chance of getting a reply if you pinpoint a specific person.
 ‘Contact’ or ‘About’ pages sometimes include specific emails for team members, or you can enquire about the best person to contact.
 Some studios also have a separate email address specifically for asking about career opportunities.

 “A compelling, well-crafted email sent to the wrong person is as ineffective as a badly-put-together email sent to the right person.”